Electroencephalography: Dry EEG electrodes

 In 2018, a functional dry electrode composed of a polydimethylsiloxane elastomer filled with conductive carbon nanofibers was reported.
 This research was conducted at the U.S. Army Research Laboratory.
 EEG technology often involves applying a gel to the scalp which facilitates strong signal-to-noise ratio.
 This results in more reproducible and reliable experimental results.
 Since patients dislike having their hair filled with gel, and the lengthy setup requires trained staff on hand, utilizing EEG outside the laboratory setting can be difficult.
 Additionally, it has been observed that wet electrode sensors' performance reduces after a span of hours.
 Therefore, research has been directed to developing dry and semi-dry EEG bioelectronic interfaces.

+Hybrid dry–wet EEG electrode systems have also been developed to combine the rapid setup of dry electrodes with the signal stability of gel-based recordings.
+One example is the g.SAHARA Hybrid EEG electrode system, developed by g.tec medical engineering GmbH, an Austria-based neurotechnology company.
+The system uses active electrodes made of a conductive polymer with multiple pins designed to maintain contact through hair, allowing EEG recordings to be performed either without gel or with optional conductive gel applied through a central opening.
+This hybrid approach is intended to reduce electrode–skin impedance while preserving setup flexibility, and it has been used in research settings across standard EEG positions defined by the international 10–20 system.

 Dry electrode signals depend upon mechanical contact.
 Therefore, it can be difficult getting a usable signal because of impedance between the skin and the electrode.
 Some EEG systems attempt to circumvent this issue by applying a saline solution.
 Others have a semi dry nature and release small amounts of the gel upon contact with the scalp.
 Another solution uses spring loaded pin setups.
 These may be uncomfortable.
 They may also be dangerous if they were used in a situation where a patient could bump their head since they could become lodged after an impact trauma incident.